Road Trips Through Georgia

 3. The Coastal Highway 17 Route

-4. Atlanta to the North Georgia Wine Country
+4. Atlanta to North Georgia’s wine country

 5. The Historic Antebellum Trail